xiaoyu518/PANGEA-Dashboard/narrative/IntroToPANGEADashboard.md

 Using _PANGEA_ and Los Alamos Database (_LANL_), we extracted HIV whole genome sequences to examined genetic diversity to infer date of common ancestor and rate of spread utilising phylogenetic analytical tools.

-* We have extracted 12482 pol, gag and env sequences with high coverage and genome sequence length covering >90% of consensus alignment sequence based on all _PANGEA_ and _LANL_ samples used within the analysis.
+* We have extracted 12896 pol, gag and env sequences with high coverage and genome sequence length covering >90% of consensus alignment sequence based on all _PANGEA_ and _LANL_ samples used within the analysis.
 * Time span of samples range from 1983 to May 2019 with _LANL_ sequences (1983 - 2016) used as mainly background sequences for the phylogenetic analysis of the _PANGEA_ (2003 - 2019).
 * The vast majority of PANGEA sequences are from _Botswana, Kenya, South Africa, Uganda, Tanzania and Zambia_.
 Additional sequences from LANL are from _Angola, Benin, Cameroon, Central African Republic, Cote d'Ivoire, Democratic Republic of the Congo, Ethiopia, Gabon, Ghana, Guinea Bissau, Malawi, Nigeria, Rwanda, Senegal and Somalia_.
 * 12 whole genome subtypes are found within the dataset (A, A1, A2, B, C, D, F1, F2, G, H, J, K) with low number but wide variety of recombinant subtypes.

+Follow up phylodynamic analysis was done using BEAST discrete trait and skygrid coalescent estimations on effective population for each individual cohort and trait transitions between cohorts.

+* Comparison of gag, pol and env skygrid estimations alongside sampling date and incidence rate for the outlining country containing the cohort.
+* Source and Sink ratio estimations for each individual cohort from the date 1989 onwards.
+* Transmission event count for each individual cohort from the date 1989 onwards.
+* Transition event count between Uganda cohort and outside Uganda as case study.
+* Import intensity plot for Uganda and outside Uganda cohort as case study.

 ```

 # [PANGEA HIV Project](http://localhost:4000/pol/20210524)